Löw to quit as Germany coach after European Championship

 “I’m taking this step very consciously, full of pride and with gratitude, but still with the same motivation for the upcoming European Championship,” Löw said.
 “Pride, because it is something very special for me and an honor to be engaged for my country.
 And because I have been able to work with the best players in the country for almost 17 years.”

 “The federation knows what it has in Jogi.
-He is one of the biggest coaches in world soccer,” federation president Fritz Keller said.
+He is one of the biggest coaches in world soccer,” Keller said.
 “Jogi Löw has shaped German soccer like none other for years and helped it to the highest levels internationally.”

 “I'll give my best," Löw said, "to make our fans happy and to be successful at this tournament.”